jay-chalkstep/cardmock/documentation/README.md

 ## 🎨 Collaboration Features Deep Dive

-Aiproval's collaboration system is designed for **visual feedback directly on mockup designs**.
+CardMock's collaboration system is designed for **visual feedback directly on mockup designs**.

 ### How It Works